sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-tensorflow-yolo-models.rst

 .. _yolov1-v2-to-tf:

-Converting a DarkNet YOLOv1 or YOLOv2 Model to TensorFlow
+Convert a DarkNet YOLOv1 or YOLOv2 Model to TensorFlow
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 To convert YOLOv1 or YOLOv2 model to TensorFlow, go to the root directory of the cloned DarkFlow repository, place the previously downloaded \*.cfg and \*.weights files in the current directory and run the following command: